From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Prompting strategies for detecting and fixing vulnerabilities

+Several studies explored combining CoT with in-context information.
+Jiao et al.~\cite{jiao2025deepvulhunter} proposed DeepVulHunter, which runs the LLM in multiple rounds of analysis and augments the prompt with semantically similar code snippets and their associated vulnerability information, thereby improving vulnerability detection performance.
+Chen et al.~\cite{chen2026gptvd} used a vulnerable and a non-vulnerable example together with step-by-step rationales, providing a reasoning template that the model can follow when deciding whether the input code is vulnerable.
+Finally, Bakhshandeh et al.~\cite{bakhshandeh2023using} explored including CWE information in CoT prompts and reported that it negatively affected GPT-3.5, reducing its accuracy in vulnerability detection.

-Kulsum et al.~\cite{10.1145/3664646.3664770} proposed VRpilot, an LLM-based vulnerability repair technique that uses CoT to reason about a vulnerability, before generating patch candidates.
-VRpilot iteratively adjust prompts, based on the error messages from the compiler and test suite.
-On several Java and C datasets, VRpilot produced 14\% more correct fixes for C and 7.6\% more for Java, compared to the zero-shot vulnerability repair proposed by Pearce et~al.~\cite{pearce2023examining}.
+CoT has also been explored in vulnerability fixing.
+Kulsum et al.~\cite{10.1145/3664646.3664770} proposed VRpilot, an LLM-based repair technique that uses CoT to reason about vulnerabilities before generating patch candidates.
+VRpilot iteratively adjusts prompts based on compiler and test suite feedback and produces 14\% more correct fixes for C and 7.6\% more for Java than the zero-shot repair method of Pearce~et~al.~\cite{pearce2023examining}.
+In addition, Tao et al.~\cite{tao2025adapting} combined Retrieval-Augmented Generation (RAG) with multi-step CoT prompting, where the model first explains the code and the vulnerability before producing repair suggestions, and RAG retrieves the top three similar BigVul cases for context.
+Their RAG+CoT setup outperforms CoT-only and RAG-only, achieving 92.4\% correctness and 81.3\% feasibility.
+Moreover, Kim et al.~\cite{kim2025logs} used CoT and ToT in their vulnerability fixing pipeline to explore different patch candidates guided by sanitizer logs.

-Dynamic adaptive prompting, proposed in~\cite{nong2024automated}, utilizes the CoT prompting strategy to incorporate CWE references into the prompts and generate code patches, accordingly.
-This approach improves LLMs performance in vulnerability fixing, outperforming the same LLMs that use either standard prompting without guidance, or zero-shot prompting with CWE references.
-CoT prompting has also been studied in a few other papers~\cite{steenhoek2024comprehensive,zhou2024comparison,ding2024vulnerability,li2023assisting,ni2024learning, liu2024exploring}, but not as exhaustively as in the described studies.

-In conclusion, CoT prompting outperforms zero-shot and few-shot prompting techniques in vulnerability detection and fixing.
-The literature offers various advanced methods and frameworks to further enhance CoT capabilities, making it even more promising than it stands.
-However, some of these approaches, such as ToT, often face computational challenges.